-Are you being hassled by Paladin Commercial Credit Debt Collectors?
-Do you owe money you are unable to repay?
-Are you being asked to repay debts you don’t owe?
-Are you being threatened about being taken to court?
+Are Paladin Commercial Credit Debt Collectors contacting you about an outstanding debt you owe?
+Do you feel that you won’t be able to repay this debt?
+Have you already paid the debt off or you don’t recognise it?
+Are Paladin Commercial Credit Debt Collectors saying they plan to take you to court?
 If any of these questions relate to you, then you might not need to pay them back!

 Complaints about debt collection practices have more than doubled over the past year, rising from 830 to 2,006.

 Who are Paladin Commercial Credit?

 Paladin specialises in UK and international collections.
 The company is a specialist in financial advisory services and collecting, and has more than 25 years experience.
 The company also offers expert consultancy services to small and large businesses.

 The reason you are being contacted by Paladin Commercial Credit Debt Collection?

 You may have never heard of Paladin Commercial Credit Debt Collectors, so why are they contacting you?
 Paladin Commercial Credit Debt Collectors chase debt on behalf of other companies – these are the ones you have ran up the debt with.
 For example, it may be that you have had a loan in the past or an old credit card.
 Even though you don’t recognise them, it doesn’t mean you can ignore it.